 Are Safe Zone workshops just for straight people?
 Are they ally trainings?

 Nope!
 While Safe Zone workshops will absolutely assist straight (and cisgender) people to learn how to be better allies, there is a lot for everyone to learn in a Safe Zone workshop.
 Many LGBTQ folks enjoy having the opportunity to learn more about how to be better allies to those within the community and more knowledgeable about identities and systems they may otherwise not be aware of!
 The goals of Safe Zone workshops is awareness and knowledge of gender/sexuality (including your own!) and is not limited to how to help/support others as ally trainings may be.

 Is this the “official” Safe Zone organization?
 Or “official” way for me to become a Safe Zone trainer?

-No. There is no “official” Safe Zone workshop curriculum, organization, or website.
-Because the term is used so widely by so many different people and to indicate so many different curriculum, it would be silly for us (or really anyone) to claim to be the “official” one (this is our official opinion).
+Nope.
+There is no “official” Safe Zone workshop curriculum, organization, or website.
+Because the term is used so widely by many different people and to indicate many different curriculum, it would be silly for us (or anyone really) to claim to be the “official” one (this is our official opinion).

-One of the goals of The Safe Zone Project is to create commonality in what it means to be “safe zone trained” (read more here).
-We’re proud that over 9,000 people are using our materials in over 90 countries.
+One of the goals of The Safe Zone Project is to create commonality in what it means to be “safe zone trained” and to offer an easy way (free curriculum) for people to get materials.

 Some folks contact us and want to know how they can become an “official” Safe Zone trainer.
 We do not certify Safe Zone Trainers.
-You have our permission to get familiar with our curriculum, maybe read up on facilitation skills, and then get started facilitating your own workshops.
+You have our permission to use our curriculum, maybe read up on facilitation skills, and then get started facilitating your own workshops without ever chatting to us.
 After you’ve done a few you’ll be as official as one can be.
-If you are interested in more formalized help check out our train-the-trainer visits page.
+If you are interested in additional support getting your program off the ground or restarted check out our train-the-trainer page.

 Email us!
-Yo [at] the safe zone project [dawt] com!
+Yo@thesafezoneproject.com!
 We’d be happy to chat!